 The Agreement is meant to create a lasting legal framework for cooperation between the Union and New Zealand in relation to Union programmes.
 It is expected to remain in force for several Multi-annual Financial Frameworks of the EU, similarly to the Agreement on the European Economic Area, the EU-UK Trade and Cooperation Agreement or the framework agreements with Enlargement and European Neighbourhood Partnership countries on the general principles for participation of these countries in EU programmes.
-Eventual Protocols on association of New Zealand to each specific Union programme (under the current and next MFF) could be added to this Agreement in the future, if such Programmes are open to New Zealand participation under EU basic act establishing each relevant Programme, and if this is the political wish of both Parties, and following the completion of required internal procedures.
+Protocols on association of New Zealand to each specific Union programme could be added to this Agreement in the future, if such Programmes are open to New Zealand participation under EU basic acts establishing each relevant Programme, and if this is the political wish of both Parties, and following the completion of required internal procedures.
 The duration of the Protocols is expected to be limited in time to the implementation of any particular Union programme.